Yankees vs. Cubs Player Props Betting Odds

 MLB Props Today: New York Yankees

-- The Yankees' Gerrit Cole (8-2) will make his 19th start of the season.
+- The Yankees will hand the ball to Domingo German (5-5) for his 17th start of the season.

-- He has earned a quality start 12 times in 18 starts this season.
+- He has started 16 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in five of them.

-- Cole has 17 starts of five or more innings this season in 18 chances.
-He averages 6.1 innings per outing.
+- German has made 10 starts of five or more innings in 16 chances this season, and averages 5.3 frames when he pitches.

-- He has four appearances with no earned runs allowed in 18 chances this season.
+- He has two appearances with no earned runs allowed in 16 chances this season.

 |Opponent